umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Getting-Started/index-v9.md

 You can login to Umbraco in two ways:

 1. Once the installation is complete, you will see the **Login** screen.
 You can enter the **Name** and **Password** used during the installation process.
-2. Run localhost in your browser, you will see the **Welcome to your Umbraco installation** screen:
+2. Run localhost in your browser, you will see the **Login** screen:
-    1. Click **Open Umbraco**.
-    2. Enter the **Name** and **Password** used during the installation process.
+    1. Enter the **Name** and **Password** used during the installation process.
 You should see a similar Umbraco Backoffice as the image below:
     ![An empty Umbraco installation backoffice](images/figure-6-umbraco-empty-v8.png)

 ---